Lived Experience

 This has given me the hope of doing something positive, meeting new people who I immediately felt a connection with, and creating something incredible.
 It's the first piece of excitement and happiness in a long while, and I found myself so inspired by everyone and everything we were doing. - Josie, 20, 2019

-Social action is also a way of beginning to accept that we didn’t cause every bad thing to happen.
-It’s easy to blame ourselves; so many systems or individuals will make us believe we’re causing the problem and we are the problem.
-When we meet other young people facing similar pain and challenges, it’s easier to believe – just as we can see they are incredible humans dealing with impossible situations – that maybe it’s not a failing in us, but a fault in our stars.
+Social action is also a way of beginning to accept that we didn’t cause every bad thing that happened to us.
+It’s easy to blame ourselves; so many systems or individuals will make us believe we’re causing the problem, and we are the problem.
+When young people meet others facing similar pain and challenges, it’s easier to believe – just as we can see they are incredible humans dealing with impossible situations – that maybe it’s not a failing in us, but a fault in our stars.

 With the young people involved in Lonely Not Alone, the profound learning experience within the group was that every person there had experienced loneliness, and was also adorable: funny, witty, wise, kind… It helped us realise that if we were lonely, we weren’t alone in that, and it wasn’t the case that something was wrong with us – we just hadn’t found our tribes yet.

 Social action with a group of peers helps people facing complex experiences make sense of them, have compassion for themselves rather than blaming themselves.
-It helps them learn transferable skills; have meaningful experiences which help them feel validated rather than to blame; and to take the part of the fairy godmother, rather than always being cast as the wicked witch or the unkissable toad.
+It helps them learn transferable skills; have meaningful experiences that help them feel validated rather than blamed; and take the part of the fairy godmother, rather than always being cast as the wicked witch or the unkissable toad.

 It’s built my confidence up massively – especially the workshops.
 Feeling really vulnerable - but ok in that vulnerability – has been positive.
 Being surrounded by people who understand how I felt was so good for me. – Dani, 20